paradoxmr24/libraries/DataSource/DataSource_user.md

 const results = await dataSource.find(filters);
 ```

 -   `filters` (Object): An object containing additional filters to apply to the find operation.
+It's the same as for the `find` method of the `MongooseModel`

 The `find` method will return an array of documents that match the specified filters and query parameters.